We are open today until 6:30 pm. Call 0207 590 0697

 Most flights fly into the capital San José; easy transport routes make this the perfect springboard for exploring the rest of the country.
 A short drive north will take visitors into the lush Central Highland area, covered by an extensive network of national parks and spectacular cloud forests.
 This parkland covers 25% of Costa Rica and offers a fantastic variety of outdoor activities and wildlife.

-Costa Rica's beautiful beaches are the preferred nesting ground of four types of sea turtle, including the rare Green turtle, best seen in Tortugero National Park on the north Caribbean coast.
+Costa Rica's beautiful beaches are the preferred nesting ground for four types of sea turtle, including the rare green turtle, best seen in Tortugero National Park on the north Caribbean coast.
 The best surfing beaches lie around the costal town of Puerto Viejo de Talamanca, while the most stunning and unspoilt beach spots lie along the Nicoya and Osa peninsulas to the west.

 Culture & etiquette